-Without knowing what to expect at different stages of development, many parents assume that certain food-related behaviors are problematic and may respond inappropriately–babies that refuse puree, picky eating in toddlerhood, wanting to eat what their friends eat at school age and dieting in the teen years.
+Without knowing what to expect at different stages of development, many parents assume that certain food-related behaviors are problematic and may respond inappropriately–babies that refuse puree, picky eating in toddlerhood, wanting to eat what their friends eat at school age, and dieting in the teen years.

 The Fix: Being prepared for each stage helps parents see what’s coming and not take it personally.
 Most babies are physically ready to self-feed anywhere from 6 to 10 months, so give them the opportunity with age-appropriate food.
 After age two, growth slows so most toddlers don’t need as much food as parents think, so keep meals pleasant and allow them to pick and choose from what you offer.

 With the right information and support, parents can become fearless feeders raising children who grow up to be fearless eaters.

-Maryann Jacobsen is a registered dietitian, mom of two, freelance writer and co-author of Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School by Castle, Jill, Jacobsen, Maryann (2013) Paperback.
-She is founding editor of Raise Healthy Eaters, a popular blog about family nutrition.
+Maryann Jacobsen is a registered dietitian, mom of two, freelance writer and co-author of Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School by Castle, Jill, Jacobsen, Maryann (2013) Paperback She is founding editor of Raise Healthy Eaters, a popular blog about family nutrition.
 She also blogs regularly at WebMD’s Real Life Nutrition and is a featured nutrition expert for WebMD Answers.
 She also co-founded the Fearless Feeding Movement on Facebook to provide parents with the support they need.